MostafaMoghazy/alx-system_engineering-devops/0x00-shell_basics/README.md

-0 script prints the absolute path name of the current working directory.
+0- prints the absolute path of the directory
+1- prints the path of the directory